theKashey/rewiremock/README.md

 }));

 // 3. or use es6 import (not for node.js mjs `real` es6 modules)
-const mock = await rewiremock.module(() => import('somemodule'), {
+// PS: module is an async version of proxy, so you can use imports const mock = await rewiremock.module(() => import('somemodule'), {
    'dep1': { name: 'override' },
    'dep2': { onlyDump: 'stubs' }